daronphang/programming-resources/cloud-computing/AWS/services/networking/cloudfront.md

 A domain name will also be provided from the distribution, and the distribution will be pushed to the edge locations.

+### Distributions

+When you create a distribution, you specify the origin where CloudFront sends requests for the files:

+- EC2
+- S3 Bucket
+- Load balancer
+- AWS Lambda function URL

 ### Cache skipping

 - Dynamic content with specific headers
 - Proxy methods PUT/POST/PATCH/OPTIONS/DELETE

+### Origin failover

+You can also set up CloudFront with origin failover for scenarios that require high availability.
+An origin group may contain **two origins: a primary and a secondary**.
+If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.
+To set up origin failover, you must have a distribution with at least two origins.

+CloudFront fails over to the secondary origin only when the HTTP method of the viewer request is GET, HEAD, or OPTIONS.
+CloudFront **does not fail over when the viewer sends a different HTTP method** e.g. POST, PUT, etc.

 ### Time to Live (TTL)